 People who sent a message to your Page.

 How do you get more people to message your page to increase this audience?
-You could run a separate campaign with a Messenger destination…
+You could run a separate The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. with a Messenger destination…

 This allows you to run ads that drive people into a conversation within Messenger.